Kadriorg Art Museum

 Overview

-One of Tallinn’s most brilliant gems, the Kadriorg Art Museum, is housed in a magnificent Baroque summer palace built by Peter the Great as a gift for his beloved wife, Catherine I, after whom Kadriorg is named.
+One of Tallinn’s most dazzling gems, the Kadriorg Art Museum is housed in a grand baroque summer palace that was Peter the Great’s gift to his beloved wife Catherine I, after whom Kadriorg is named.

-The heart of the palace is its Main Hall, renowned for its superb acoustics.
-The hall’s ceiling conceals one of Tallinn’s most fascinating riddles—a scene from Ovid’s Metamorphoses.
-At first glance, it appears to be an innocent depiction of the goddess Diana bathing in a stream with her nymphs when the hunter Actaeon stumbles upon them.
-However, could it actually represent Peter the Great’s clever, symbolic revenge against Sweden?
+The heart of the palace is its main hall, famed for its superb acoustics.
+The hall’s ceiling hides one of Tallinn’s most intriguing riddles – a scene from Ovid’s „Metamorphoses”.
+At first glance it appears an innocent scene of the goddess Diana bathing in a stream with her nymphs when the hunter Actaeon stumbles upon them.
+But does the painting not, in fact, conceal a cunning act of revenge against Sweden?

-Kadriorg Palace carries more than just an imperial legacy.
-Before the completion of the current Presidential Palace nearby, this very building was where Estonia’s first president, Konstantin Päts, lived and worked.
-This era has left its own unique, indelible mark on the palace interiors.
+Kadriorg palace is not merely an imperial legacy.
+Before the current Office of the President was completed, this was the building where Estonia’s first president Konstantin Päts lived and worked.
+That era has left its own distinctive mark on the palace interior.

-Today, Kadriorg Palace operates as an art museum, whose permanent collection showcases Dutch, German, Italian, and Russian art from the 16th to the 18th centuries.
-Visitors can admire exquisite paintings, prints, sculptures, and applied arts.
+Today the Kadriorg palace houses an art museum whose permanent exhibition features Dutch, German, Italian and Russian art of the 16th–18th centuries.
+Visitors can admire fine paintings, prints, sculptures and applied art.

-A visit to the Kadriorg Art Museum can be perfectly combined with a visit to the Kumu Art Museum.
+A visit to the Kadriorg museum can be combined with a visit to the Kumu art museum.

 Important Info